Roy Barnes: 2002 gubernatorial election

 Facing re-election, Barnes lost in an upset in November 2002 as part of a larger Republican midterm sweep.
-Although some commentators have pointed to the ire of voters opposing the flag change and his upsetting of teachers as leading to his defeat, the cause was finally attributed toward a strong shift to GOP within that election cycle across many offices in the State of Georgia, at that time.
+Although some commentators have pointed to the ire of voters opposing the flag change and him upsetting teachers as leading to his defeat, the cause was finally attributed toward a strong shift to GOP within that election cycle across many offices in the State of Georgia, at that time.
 Barnes was defeated by Sonny Perdue, the first Republican to be elected Governor of Georgia since Reconstruction.

 According to the February 2004 issue of Georgia Trend, "Democrat Roy Barnes was one of the most powerful governors in history.
 His nickname 'King Roy' was an affectionate term accorded him by supporters because he knew how to pull the levers and make things happen in the legislature."
 Barnes was also known as a powerful 'suburban governor.'

 Return to legal career

 Following his defeat, Barnes decided to lend his talents to a legal aid organization, the Atlanta Legal Aid Society, Inc., working for six months as a full-time volunteer.
 During this time, he provided legal advice to indigent clients pro bono, and established a website outlining the rights of consumers: www.myconsumerrights.com.